DUE May 1st, 2019

 ● Collaborate with local organizations and other passionate sophomore students

 Specifics & Time Commitment:

 There is NO cost to participate.
 We provide dinner for students at each workshop and a t-shirt.

 Attendance is mandatory for all Emerge activities:

-Important note: Many students with other commitments (such as student-athletes, performing artists) are able to manage the time commitment for Emerge, however, if you are on a team or involved in an activity that also has strict attendance and meets on most Tuesday nights, you probably can’t do both the activity and Emerge.
+Important note: Many students with other commitments (such as student-athletes, performing artists, etc.) ARE able to manage the time commitment for Emerge.
+However, if you are on a team or involved in an activity that also has strict attendance and meets on most Tuesday nights after 6 PM, you probably can’t do both the activity and Emerge.
 See Ms. Collins with questions about how this might work for your individual situation.

 Questions?
 Contact Emerge Sponsor Ms. Mary Collins email@example.com